momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 # Normative Specification

-## The network topology this document refers to
+## Generation of the IPv6 Representations of IPv4 Addresses

+### Resolveing queries and finding an Authoritative server with only IPv4 addresses.

+By default, DNS64
+   implementations MUST NOT synthesize AAAA RRs when real AAAA RRs exist.

+### Obtaining the Pref64::/n
+The resolver can recognize the Pref64::/n using static configuration or other or by using RFC7225 or RFC8781.
+Because these require a resolver to function, using RFC7050 or draft-hunek-v6ops-nat64-srv connot be successful.

+### Performing the Synthesis
+TODO

+Use {{!RFC6052}}.

+## Use of the recursive resolver as DNS64

+TODO:

+Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!RFC6147}}.

+# Deployment Notes
+TODO

+## Deployment Scenarios and Examples
-In examples of past RFCs name resolvers have always had as IPv4 address.
+In examples of past RFCs name resolvers have always had an IPv4 address.
-All three use cases for DNS64 in RFC 6147 are dual-stack name servers, but it is necessary to consider the existence of an IPv6 single-stack full-service resolver with DNS64 capabilities.
+For example all three use cases for DNS64 in RFC 6147 are dual-stack name servers, but it is necessary to consider the existence of an IPv6 single-stack full-service resolver with DNS64 capabilities.

 ~~~ drawing
              +---------------------+         +---------------+